Chamberlain91/Heirloom/Documentation/Api/Heirloom.Drawing/Heirloom.Drawing.Graphics.md

 #### <a name="SET55A77415"></a>SetCameraTransform([Vector](../Heirloom.Math/Heirloom.Math.Vector.md) center, float scale = 1) : void

 Sets `Heirloom.Drawing.Graphics.GlobalTransform` to mimic a 2D camera.
+The center of the camera is set to `center`.

 #### <a name="DRA5AECA746"></a>DrawImage([ImageSource](Heirloom.Drawing.ImageSource.md) image, in [Vector](../Heirloom.Math/Heirloom.Math.Vector.md) position) : void